 Principal and C-founder of Synecdoche with Adam Smith.
 Adjunct Professor at Lawrence Technological University.
+Working towards a Master of Science in Conservation at Taubman College at the University of Michigan.
 Received her M. Arch from the University of Michigan with her thesis, Contingent Design Theory, a methodological approach to the retroactive manifesto of the single industry city and a B.S.
 Arch from Lawrence Technological University.

 Lawrence Technological University, Southfield, MI, US, Adjunct Professor

 rvtr, Ann Arbor, MI, US, design / research assistant